Global group laws and equivariant bordism rings: Complex bordism

-By now we know that the split Euler classes are regular in $L_{\T^r}$.
-If we want to apply the same method for showing regularity of Euler classes in Lazard rings again, we run into a problem, since it is in general not the case that if $F$ is an $A$-equivariant formal group law, then $F_{gl}$ is $2$-regular.
+We now turn to the proof of \Cref{prop:lazard2regular}.
+Let $A$ be a torus.
+By now we only know that the Euler classes for split characters are regular in $L_A$.
+If we want to apply our previous method for showing Euler class regularity once more, we run into the following problem: It is in general not the case that the global group law $F_{gl}$ associated to an $A$-equivariant formal group law $F$ is $2$-regular.
 For example, the Euler class $e_p\in F_{gl}(\T)$ for the $p$-th power map on the circle is given by the $p$-series $[p]_F(y(\epsilon))$.
-Taking $A$ to be the trivial group and $F$ the additive formal group law over $\Z/p$, this $p$-series is trivial and hence far from being a regular element.
-This means that the adjunction of \Cref{prop:complexadjunction} does not restrict to an adjunction between $2$-regular global group laws and all $A$-equivariant formal group laws, but only for a subclass of $A$-equivariant formal group laws satisfying extra conditions.
+Taking $A$ to be the trivial group and $F$ the additive formal group law over $\F_p$, this $p$-series is trivial and hence far from being a regular element.
+This means that the adjunction of \Cref{prop:complexadjunction} does not restrict to an adjunction between $2$-regular global group laws and all $A$-equivariant formal group laws.
+Instead one needs to restrict to a subclass of $A$-equivariant formal group laws satisfying extra conditions.
 This is problematic because we do not know a priori that the universal $A$-equivariant formal group law satisfies these conditions.
-We overcome this problem in two steps: \begin{enumerate} \item[Step 1:] Localizing at a prime $p$ gives us control over all Euler classes $e_V$ for characters $V\in (\T^r)^*$ which are not divisible by $p$. \item[Step 2:] The Euler classes for characters divisible by $p$ are then studied via the effect of the $p$-th power map on $L_{\T^r}$, using \Cref{prop:eulerinvert} on the interplay of localized Lazard rings and short exact sequences of abelian compact Lie groups. \end{enumerate} We start with \textbf{Step 1}: Let $p$ be a prime.
-We say that a global group law $X$ is \emph {$(p,2)$-regular} if \begin{enumerate} \item $X(1)$ is a $\Z_{(p)}$-algebra (and hence so is $X(A)$ for any $A$), \item for all $r\in \N$, if $V\in (\T^r)^ *$ is not divisible by $p$, then $e_V\in X(\T^r)$ is a regular element, and \item for all $r\in \N$, if $V_1,V_2\in (\T^r)^*$ are linearly independent and both not divisible by $p$, then $(e_{V_1}, e_{V_2})$ is a regular sequence in $X(\T^r)$. \end{enumerate} In fact, the third condition implies the second one.
+We overcome this problem in two steps: \begin{enumerate} \item[Step 1:] Localizing at a prime $p$ gives us control over all sequences $(e_{V_1},e_{V_2})$ for linearly independent characters $V_1,V_2\in A^*$ which remain linearly independent in the quotient $A^*/pA^*$. \item[Step 2:] The Euler classes for the remaining linearly independent pairs of characters are then studied via the effect of the $p$-th power map on $L_A$ and $L_{\ker(V_1)}$, using \Cref{prop:eulerinvert} on the interplay of localized Lazard rings and short exact sequences of abelian compact Lie groups. \end{enumerate} We start with \textbf{Step 1}: Let $p$ be a prime number. \begin{Def} We say that a global group law $X$ is \emph {$(p,2)$-regular} if \begin{enumerate} \item $X(1)$ is a $\Z_{(p)}$-algebra (and hence so is $X(A)$ for any $A$), and \item for all tori $A$ and characters $V_1,V_2\in A^*$ which are linearly independent modulo $p$, i.e., their images in the $\F_p$-vector space $A^*/pA^*$ are linearly independent, the Euler classes $(e_{V_1}, e_{V_2})$ form a regular sequence in $X(A)$. \end{enumerate} \end{Def}